fmresearchnovak/IntegerWords/README.md

 ## Installation
+IntegerWords is available in the pypi repository: [https://pypi.org/project/IntegerWords/](https://pypi.org/project/IntegerWords/).
+It can be easily installed using pip.

 ```
-pip3 install IntegerWords-deadmund
+pip3 install IntegerWords
 ```

 #### Alternative Installation
-First install build from pip:
+First install the 'build' module from pip:
 ```
 pip3 install build
 ```

-Then, clone this repo, package IntegerWords manualy and install from local package.
+Then, assuming you have already cloned this repo, build IntegerWords manualy and install it from local that locally built package.

 ```
 user@machine:~/IntegerWords$ python3 -m build